artbin/dlog/blog/2-obelisk-sequencer.md

 ## Conclusion

-The Sparse Append Counter demonstrates that **simple ideas can solve hard problems**.
+The Obelisk Sequencer demonstrates that **simple ideas can solve hard problems**.

 By leveraging sparse files—a feature present in every modern filesystem—we built a persistent atomic counter that is:
 - ⚡ **Fast** (1-2µs per increment)